Our page goes through everything you need to know when comparing SIM only deals.

 What do I do with my old SIM card?

 Your SIM card can contain a lot of personal information, including the names and contact numbers of your friends and family.
-To keep yourself safe therefore, the easiest thing to do is destroy your old SIM card.
+Therefore, to keep yourself safe, the best thing to do is destroy your old SIM card.
 Cut the chip in half and recycle the plastic shell.

 Will there be a credit check for a SIM only deal?

-There might be a credit check, but the criteria you have to meet isn’t as stringent as a contract deal.
+There might be a credit check, but the criteria you have to meet won’t be as stringent as a handset contract deal.